ACHC Investors Have Opportunity to Lead Acadia Healthcare Company Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-8, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Acadia Healthcare Company Inc. ("Acadia" or the "Company") (NASDAQ: ACHC).
+LOS ANGELES, Nov.
+12, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Acadia Healthcare Company Inc. ("Acadia" or the "Company") (NASDAQ: ACHC).

 Class Period: February 28, 2020 – October 18, 2024